shivaraj-bh/python-blockchain-simple/README.md

 # pyton-blockchain-simple
-This is a simple code to show how blockchain exactly works, except that it's not as secured (not even close) as real blockchain
+This is a simple code to show how blockchain exactly works, except that it's not as secure (not even close) as real blockchain